bartificer/programming-by-stealth/docs/pbs69.md

 Navbars are entirely contained within a tag of your choosing that must be given the class `.navbar`.
 You could use any tag, but to aid accessibility, you should generally use the `<nav>` tag.
 If you use any other tag, be sure to mark the tag as a navigation by giving it the ARIA role `navigation`, i.e. add the attribute `role="navigation"` to the tag.

 When it comes to styling Navbars, Bootstrap only styles the foreground elements, leaving the choice of background to you.
-You can use CSS to specify any arbitrary background colour or image you like, or, you can use one of Bootstrap’s colour utilities, e.g. `.bg-primary`.
+You can use CSS to specify any arbitrary background colour or image you like, or you can use one of Bootstrap’s colour utilities, e.g. `.bg-primary`.
 There’s a foreground style for use against light backgrounds (`.navbar-light`), and one for use against dark backgrounds (`.navbar-dark`).
 Every Navbar should have one of these two classes.

 Navbars will expand to fill their containing tag, so unless you enclose them within a container of some sort, they will take up the full width of the page.

-Navbars have two distinct modes of operation, an expanded mode intended for use on larger screens, and a collapsed mode for use on smaller screens.
+Navbars have two distinct modes of operation: an expanded mode intended for use on larger screens, and a collapsed mode for use on smaller screens.
 As with everything else Bootstrap, Navbars are mobile-first, and default to the collapsed mode.
 If you only give a Navbar the classes `.navbar` and `.navbar-light` or `.navbar-dark` it will remain in the collapsed mode at all breakpoints.

-The exact breakpoint that’s appropriate for switching from collapsed mode to expanded mode will entirely depend on the Navbar’s content, so Bootstrap leaves it up to the developer to specify when to expand with the `.navbar-expand-BREAKPOINT` classes.
+The exact breakpoint that’s appropriate for switching from collapsed mode to expanded mode will entirely depend on the Navbar’s content.
+So Bootstrap leaves it up to the developer to specify when to expand with the `.navbar-expand-BREAKPOINT` classes.
 For example, a Navbar that should use the expanded mode for medium screens and up should be given the class `.navbar-expand-md`.
-Finally, if you want your Nav never to use the collapsed mode you can give it the class `.navbar-expand`.
+Finally, if you want your Nav never to use the collapsed mode, you can give it the class `.navbar-expand`.

 The expanded mode is the easiest to understand, so let’s start there.
 In this mode all the elements that make up the Navbar appear next to each other left-aligned on a single row.

-In the collapsed mode some of the Navbar’s elements will be hidden by default, represented by an icon which will be left-aligned.
-The remaining non-hidden elements will still appear horizontally, but will be right-aligned.
-When a user clicks or taps on the icon, the Navbar will expand vertically, and all the hidden elements will appear one under the other stacked vertically below the originally visible part of the Navbar.
+In the collapsed mode, some of the Navbar’s elements will be hidden by default, represented by an icon which will be left-aligned.
+The remaining nonhidden elements will still appear horizontally, but will be right-aligned.
+When a user clicks or taps on the icon, the Navbar will expand vertically.
+All the hidden elements will appear one under the other stacked vertically below the originally visible part of the Navbar.
 Clicking or tapping on the icon again will hide the additional elements again.

-Officially the button for showing/hiding the elements is known as the _Toggler_, and you’ll see it referred to as such in the CSS class names and the documentation, but when web designers are talking amongst themselves they’ll refer to it by its colloquial name — _the hamburger button_.
-The reason for this is that the most commonly used icon for buttons which hide and show menus on the web is three horizontal parallel lines, which, with enough imagination, look like to halves of a bun with a meat patty between them.
+Officially the button for showing/hiding the elements is known as the _Toggler_.
+You’ll see it referred to as such in the CSS class names and the documentation, but when web designers are talking amongst themselves, they’ll refer to it by its colloquial name — _the hamburger button_.
+The reason for this is that the most commonly used icon for buttons which hide and show menus on the web is three horizontal parallel lines, which, with enough imagination, look like two halves of a bun with a meat patty between them.
 Bootstrap Navbars use this icon by default.
-I want to be clear, neither the concept of having menus show and hide on small screens, not the choice of default icon are in any way Bootstrap-specific (nor indeed is the colloquial name for the icon).
+I want to be clear, neither the concept of having menus show and hide on small screens, nor the choice of default icon are in any way Bootstrap-specific (nor indeed is the colloquial name for the icon).

 So, to summarise, all Navbars will have the class `.navbar`, one of the classes `.navbar-light` or `.navbar-dark`, and one of `.navbar-expand-sm`, `.navbar-expand-md`, `.navbar-expand-lg`, `.navbar-expand-xl`, or `.navbar-expand`.